Summer Mortimer: After London

 Following Mortimer's last individual event at London she said that although she intended to try for the 2013 World Aquatics Championships, the 2015 Parapan American Games, and the 2016 Paralympics, she takes life year-by-year.
 From October 2012 to April 2013 at least, she planned to take time off to focus on her health.

 Mortimer appeared at the Olympic Heroes Parade in Toronto.
 For the event, Paralympic athletes were given rooms at a hotel on the outskirts of Toronto while Olympic athletes were housed downtown and received gifts; at a dinner, the Paralympians were relegated to a different dining room.
 A Canadian Paralympic Committee spokesperson told The Spectator that the committee scrambled during the Paralympics to have their athletes included, and with their limited funding they could not afford the perks received by the Olympic athletes.

-The athlete is a 2015 Pan and Parapan American Games ambassador, and has given presentations at schools.
-Mortimer receives honorariums for these appearances, and hoped to earn $3,000 in speaking fees in 2012.
+Mortimer was a 2015 Pan and Parapan American Games ambassador, and has given presentations at schools.
+She received honorariums for these appearances, and hoped to earn $3,000 in speaking fees in 2012.
 She appeared on CBC's Play On!
 Street Hockey Championship in Niagara Falls, assisted with the post-position draw at the Pattison Canadian International Championship Stakes, and has appeared in publicity photo shoots.

 Competitive-swimwear manufacturer Arena sponsors Mortimer.
 In November 2012, she went public about her and her uncle's difficulty in finding sponsorship since the 2010 Worlds.
 Mortimer said that Paralympic athletes received no prize money, despite thousands of dollars given by the government to winning Olympians and their coaches.
 She told The Hamilton Spectator, "We get a pat on the back and a good job note from Stephen Harper.
 It's upsetting.
 Trust me, coming from being an able-bodied athlete to a Paralympian, it infuriates me", and that she receives $3,000 a year in funding from the government.
 Mortimer's return to the pool included the April 9, 2014 Cam Am Para Swimming competition, where she won three gold medals.